Neoteroi/BlackSheep-Docs/docs/mounting.md

 ASGI web frameworks handle lifecycle events when they get dedicated messages from the underlying ASGI server (`lifespan` messages), notifying the ASGI server when initialization logic has completed.
-However, when an application is mounted into another, it is not responsible of handling `lifespan` messages.
+However, when an application is mounted into another, it is not responsible for handling `lifespan` messages.

 When mounted apps define initialization and shutdown logic, the application that mounts them must register their initialization and shutdown functions as part of its own events.

 BlackSheep applications must always be started to work properly.
-To enable automatic handling of application events for mounted applications, use of the following options:
+To enable the automatic handling of application events for mounted applications, use of the following options: